janisshin/protein_basics/README.md

 The output of occlusion_map should be bit maps showing at what angle in 3D space that a Fab can approach an antigen.
 The dimensions of the Fab can be changed in occlusion_map.

-If you want to use this code, you need to find all instances of <folder> and change it to the filepath you want.
+If you want to use this code, you need to find all instances of "<" folder ">" and change it to the filepath you want.